odoo/owl/doc/store.md

 ### Mutations

 Mutations are the only way to modify the state.
 Changing the state outside a mutation is not allowed (and should throw an error).
-Mutations as synchronous.
+Mutations are synchronous.

 ### Actions